MrCrowNFT/SoulSync/README.md

 #### Tasks:

-- Set up the React project with Tailwind CSS.
+- Set up the React project with Tailwind CSS.✅

-- Create a responsive layout for mobile and web.
+- Create a responsive layout for mobile and web.✅

-- Build the mood tracking UI (e.g., emoji picker or slider).
+- Build the mood tracking UI (e.g., emoji picker ).✅

-- Set up the backend (Node.js/Express or Python/Flask).
+- Set up the backend (Node.js/Express).

 - Create an API endpoint to save mood data to the database.